JamesABA/camel-xslt-poc/README.md

 JMS

-    Simple request / response queue using ActiveMQ and a CBR EIP
+    Simple request / response queue using CSF, ActiveMQ and a CBR EIP

 Routing